roshansthomas/python-cdk-locust/README.md

 is output at the end of the deploy process.
 You should see your Locust load generator page.

-You can test this by entering your LocustServiceURL in the host field, and 1 for the number of users and hatch rate (Don't set it too high or you'll DoS your instance!)
+You can test this by entering Target URL in the host field, and 1 for the number of users and hatch rate (Don't set it too high or you'll DoS your Target!)

 ![LocustUI](/images/Locust.png)